-- The business must register with the Arkansas Secretary of State.
-(501) 682-1010. - The business must file an Election by Small Business Form (Federal Form 2553) with the Internal Revenue Service and apply for a Federal Identification Number (Federal Form SS-4).
-1-800-829-3676 - 3.
-The business must file an Election by Small Business Form (AR1103) with the State of Arkansas (AR1103).
-682-7276
+- 1. The business must register with the Arkansas Secretary of State.
+(501) 682-3409. - The business must file an Election by Small Business Form (Federal Form 2553) with the Internal Revenue Service and apply for a Federal Identification Number (Federal Form SS-4).
+IRS.gov or by calling 1-800-829-3676 - 3.
+The business must file an Election by Small Business Form (AR1103) with the State of Arkansas, and submit a copy of the IRS Notice of Acceptance as an S Corporation.
+(501) 682-4775

-For an election to be valid, all persons who are shareholders of the corporation on the first day of the corporation's taxable year or on the day of the election whichever is later, must consent to such election.
+For an election to be valid, all persons who are shareholders of the corporation on the first day of the corporation's taxable year or on the day of the Arkansas election whichever is later, must consent to such election.
 The Arkansas election form is AR1103.